Nestled in the middle of South Austin lies Sunset Valley, a quaint town that is most known for their retail scene.

 A: Of course.
 There is just such a cluster of retail down there that it’s turned into one of the premier south Austin retail nodes.
 And sales taxes are slightly lower than the rest of Austin.

 Q: AQUILA leases a couple of properties in the area, including South Towne Square.
-What makes this center unique and what attracts tenants?
+What makes this center unique and what attracts tenants to Sunset Valley?

 A: One big thing is that South Towne Square is anchored by Best Buy and Sam’s Club – stores that are both big draws.
 You also have huge parking fields, a good daytime population and high traffic counts – all great factors that attract retail tenants.